Nat-Pryer/Tech-Haven-Post-Pandemic-Analysis/README.md

 **Regional Growth Strategies**

-- **Focus on High Performing Regions**: Continue allocating resources to the South and West regions of the U.S. with regionalized marketing and product availability strategies tailored to local preferences.
+- **Boost Sales in Underperforming Regions**: Target the Midwest and Northeast regions of the U.S. by tailoring marketing strategies and product offerings to regional preferences.